Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Dev Guide

-Special handling for mixed HTML attributes and CSS properties
+Special management for mixed HTML attributes and CSS properties

 Explains how the RichText component applies context-aware logic to correctly process dual-purpose properties, table-specific attributes, and unsupported CSS while preserving React compatibility and extensibility.